 Etched around the oil cap filler were popular brands (recommended by the factory?) of oil.
 This part had a mat finish (could be cadmium or unpolished nickel) with etched and black painted letters.
 The knob appears to be finished in a soft nickel.
 The chain appears to be cad plated.

 The tappet (rocker) setting clearance plate was affixed to the left side of the rocker cover and was unfinished brass.
-The plate came with either .019" or .012" clearance depending on the engine.
+The plate came with either .019", .015" or .012" clearance depending on the engine.
+See the production pages for more information.

 This one may have been stamped on but an etching may be a good facsimile just in case.
 Not painted to my knowledge but you could if you wanted more contrast.
 Most have this chrome plated.